 HIV/AIDS-Related Cancer: Types of Treatment

-Approved by the Cancer.Net Editorial Board, 03/2021
+Approved by the Cancer.Net Editorial Board, 11/2022

-This section explains the types of treatments that are the standard of care for HIV/AIDS-related cancers.
-“Standard of care” means the best treatments known.
-When making treatment plan decisions, you are encouraged to consider clinical trials as an option.
+When making treatment plan decisions, you are encouraged to discuss with your doctor whether clinical trials offer additional options to consider.
 A clinical trial is a research study that tests a new approach to treatment.
-Doctors want to learn whether the new treatment is safe, effective, and possibly better than the standard treatment.
+Doctors learn through clinical trials whether a new treatment is safe, effective, and possibly better than the standard treatment.
 Clinical trials can test a new drug, a new combination of standard treatments, or new doses of standard drugs or other treatments.
-Clinical trials are an option to consider for treatment and care for all stages of cancer.
+Clinical trials are an option for all stages of cancer.
 Your doctor can help you consider all your treatment options.
 Learn more about clinical trials in the About Clinical Trials and Latest Research sections of this guide.

 How HIV/AIDS-related cancer is treated

 Treatment options and recommendations depend on several factors, including the type and stage of cancer, possible side effects, and the patient’s preferences and overall health.
 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Talk with your doctor about the goals of each treatment and what you can expect while receiving the treatment.
-These types of talks are called “shared decision-making.”
+These types of conversations are called “shared decision-making.”
 Shared decision-making is when you and your doctors work together to choose treatments that fit the goals of your care.
-Shared decision-making is particularly important for HIV/AIDS-related cancer because there are different treatment options.
+Shared decision-making is important for HIV/AIDS-related cancer because there are different treatment options.

 It is often difficult to treat cancer in people with AIDS because of the increased risk of infections from lower levels of white blood cells and lowered immune function caused by HIV.
 However, doctors and researchers are always looking for better treatments, and recent research has resulted in medical advances.